TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

         self.messages.append((datetime.datetime.now(), message))
 ```

-This is pretty simple, but testing such a class is problematic, because the `log()` method produces results that depend on the actual execution time.
+This is pretty simple, but testing this code is problematic, because the `log()` method produces results that depend on the actual execution time.

 If we try to write a test patching `datetime.datetime.now` we have a bitter surprise.
 This is the test code, that you can put in `tests/test_logger.py`